-- More and more software integrations that hopefully do a better job looking at the bigger picture rather than analyzing granular detail.
+- More and better software integrations: That hopefully do a better job looking at the bigger picture rather than analyzing granular detail.

-- Automation and artificial intelligence in the accounting space will remove a large portion of the accountant’s workload.
+- Automation and artificial intelligence: Which will remove a large portion of the accountant’s workload.
 There will be a shift towards “how do we add value?” and “how do we become a more trusted advisor?”

 Ready to get started?